Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Statistical methods

 where $\lambda_{i}$ represents the car crashes rate and $e_i$ is an offset parameter that we set equal to the geographical length of each segment.
 As we mentioned in the previous section, the road segments have different lengths; hence, the offset values account for the fact that longer street segments are expected to have a higher collision risk than shorter ones, guaranteeing comparable rates.

 The second level of the hierarchy defines a log-linear structure for $\lambda_{i}$.
 More precisely, we assume that

-where $\beta_0$ denotes the intercept, $x_i$ represents the unobserved true traffic volumes with parameter $\beta_x$, $\lbrace z_{i1}, \dots, z_{ip}\rbrace$ is a set of error-free covariates and $\lbrace \beta_1, \dots, \beta_p\rbrace$ are the corresponding coefficients.
+where $\beta_0$ denotes the intercept, $x_i$ represents the unobserved true traffic volumes with regression coefficient $\beta_x$, $\lbrace z_{i1}, \dots, z_{ip}\rbrace$ is a set of error-free covariates and $\lbrace \beta_1, \dots, \beta_p\rbrace$ are the corresponding coefficients.
+Following the ideas in \textcite[Section 2.1]{XU2022106518}, we included the traffic covariate $x$ after taking a logarithm transformation considering its non-negative, continuous, and positively skewed nature, which is also displayed in Table~\ref{tab:tab1}.
 Clearly, model~\eqref{eq:second-level-baseline} cannot be estimated since $x_i$ is not observed.
-In this paper we assume that the traffic estimates obtained from TomTom Move provider represent a proxy, say $w_i$, for the real traffic volumes.
-Hence, after substituting $x_i$ with $w_i$, the log-linear structure for $\lambda_i$ writes as
+Therefore, we assume that the traffic estimates obtained from TomTom Move represent a surrogate, say $w_i$, for the real traffic volumes and, after substituting $x_i$ with $w_i$, the log-linear structure for $\lambda_i$ in the baseline model writes